-Topic Requirements Documentation All meter or data portal needs to be read and validated in accordance with Chapter 7.
-11.8.2 GreenPower Section 10.4.2.3 Required information For assessments where a GreenPower separate de-coupled purchases purchase has been made but is not recorded on the utility bill, the Assessor must obtain and store supporting documentation that confirms all energy claimed as GreenPower is GreenPower accredited.
-This documentation must include: a) Proof of the GreenPower purchase. b) Invoice(s) that clearly document GreenPower accredited energy, or other documentation from the GreenPower Provider, confirming that any energy included under GreenPower in the rating is accredited through the GreenPower program. c) Written confirmation from the premises that the GreenPower purchase was used for the premises in question only, and for the rating period only.
+Торіс Requirements Documentation All meter or data portal needs to be read and validated in accordance with Chapter 7.
+11.8.2 GreenPower separate de-coupled purchases Section 10.4.2.3 Required information For assessments where a GreenPower purchase has been made but is not recorded on the utility bill, the Assessor must obtain and store supporting documentation that confirms all energy claimed as GreenPower is GreenPower accredited.
+This documentation must include: a) Proof of the GreenPower purchase. b) Invoice(s) that clearly document GreenPower accredited energy, or other documentation from the GreenPower Provider, confirming that any energy included under GreenPower in the rating is accredited through the GreenPower purchase. c) Written confirmation from the premises that the GreenPower purchase was used for the premises in question only, and for the rating period only.
 11.8.3 GreenPower bulk purchases Section 10.4.2.4 Required information Where a bulk GreenPower purchase must be divided between several properties, the Assessor must obtain and store supporting documentation that confirms all energy claimed as GreenPower is GreenPower accredited.
 This documentation must include: a) Proof of the GreenPower purchase with each rating application. b) A spreadsheet indicating the exact amount of GreenPower (in kWh) allocated to each property for a specific period. c) Invoices that clearly document GreenPower accredited energy, or other documentation from the GreenPower Provider, confirming that any energy included under GreenPower in the rating is accredited through the GreenPower program.

-Topic Requirements Documentation For each rating, the actual percentage or amount of GreenPower energy supplied must be explicitly assessed from the electricity bills or as advised in writing by the GreenPower provider.
+Торіс Requirements Documentation For each rating, the actual percentage or amount of GreenPower energy supplied must be explicitly assessed from the electricity bills or as advised in writing by the GreenPower provider.
 This information must also be replicated for each rating to allow for cross-checking.
-11.8.4 Voluntary surrender of LGCs for one individual building Section 10.4.3.2.1 Required information If the LGCs surrender has been performed in the REC Registry for one individual building, the Assessor must obtain REC Registry confirmation of the voluntary surrender, containing the following: a) Date of purchase. b) Volume of LGCs surrendered, e.g. 1 LGC = 1 MWh = 1,000 kWh. c) Date of LGC creation. d) LGC certificate numbers (or range). e) Address of the building. f) Period of electricity consumption for which the LGCs have been surrendered.
-Note: The address of the building and period of electricity consumption can be entered in the "surrender note" field of the REC Registry.
+11.8.4 Voluntary Section Required information surrender of LGCs for one individual building 10.4.3.2.1 If the LGCs surrender has been performed in the REC Registry for one individual building, the Assessor must obtain REC Registry confirmation of the voluntary surrender, containing the following: a) Date of purchase. b) Volume of LGCs surrendered, e.g. 1 LGC = 1 MWh = 1,000 kWh. c) Date of LGC creation. d) LGC certificate numbers (or range). e) Address of the building. f) Period of electricity consumption for which the LGCs have been surrendered.
+Note: The address of the building and period of electricity consumption can be entered in the "surrender note" field of the REC Registry .
 NABERS recommends, as best practice, entering the information into the surrender note using the following naming convention: "ADDRESS/SCOPE/RATING PERIOD": "100 Smith Street Sydney/Base building/01-01-2023 to 31-12-2023"

-Topic Requirements Documentation Topic 11.8.5 Voluntary surrender of LGCs for multiple buildings Requirements Section 10.4.3.2.2 Required information If the LGCs surrender has been performed in the REC Registry for multiple buildings, the Assessor must obtain the following: a) REC Registry evidence of the voluntary LGCs surrender containing the following: 1) Date of purchase.
+Торіс Requirements Documentation Topic 11.8.5 Voluntary surrender of LGCs for multiple buildings Requirements Section 10.4.3.2.2 Documentation Required information If the LGCs surrender has been performed in the REC Registry for multiple buildings, the Assessor must obtain the following: a) REC Registry evidence of the voluntary LGCs surrender containing the following: 1) Date of purchase.
 2) Volume of LGCs surrendered.
 3) Date of LGC creation.
 4) LGC certificate numbers.
-5) Name of the entity for which the LGCs have been surrendered. b) Evidence that an independent third-party audit has been conducted to confirm the allocation of LGCs to the different buildings and rating periods.
-The evidence must be a statement from the auditing party outlining that the LGCs allocated to the rated premises have not been allocated to any other buildings or for any other periods.
-A spreadsheet from a retailer or building owner tracking the allocation of LGCs is not sufficient evidence and will not be accepted as the National Administrator is not able to reconcile and track allocation of LGCs across different ratings.
-In the case where a building owner has multiple buildings, evidence that an independent third-party audit occurs at least once a year is acceptable.
-The Assessor will need to obtain evidence that the independent third-party audit is occurring at least once a year, the schedule of buildings included in the auditing and the outcome letter from the latest audit.
-If the LGC surrender has been conducted on behalf of the building owner (e.g. by a retailer), in addition to the above requirements the Assessor must obtain evidence of the contract for the voluntary surrender with the third party and schedule of buildings included in the contract.
+5) Name of the entity for which the LGCs have been surrendered. b) Evidence that an independent thirdparty audit has been conducted to confirm the allocation of LGCs to the different buildings and rating periods.
+The evidence must be a If the LGC surrender has been conducted on behalf of the building owner (e.g. by a retailer), in addition to the above requirements the Assessor must obtain evidence of the contract for the voluntary surrender with the third party and schedule of buildings included in the contract.